GwynHannay/sleep_parser/README.md

 ## Updates

-**26th December 2021:** The MVP is almost done, after which a proper versioning process will be put in place.
+**26th December 2021:** This project has finally been launched!
 It currently outputs a monthly JSON file for Sleep as Android CSV files, but if there is any noise recording it will simply exclude that row from the output.

 ## General Information